-Metallurgical test results available for the Obichnik comprises preliminary metallurgical tests performed by Geoengineering and reported by Dragiev, and Dragieva 2010.
-Details of this testwork, which gave gold recoveries of 80.6% to 97.6% from floatation tests and 81.3% from cyanide leach tests respectively are unknown.
+Metallurgical test results available for the Obichnik include preliminary metallurgical tests performed by Geoengineering and reported by Dragiev, and Dragieva 2010 and tests performed on samples of Velocity diamond core during 2021.
+Details of the older test-work, which gave gold recoveries of 80.6% to 97.6% from floatation tests and 81.3% from cyanide leach tests respectively are unknown.
+The Qualified Person regards results of the 2021 test-work as a more reliable indication of potential metallurgical recoveries for processing of Durusu mineralization, and these test results are summarized in the following section.